Simsys/standards-larus-NMEA-protocol/README.md

 ## Specification

-The Larus Flight Information Sensor System for Gliders providing essential information for glider navigation like
+The Larus Flight Information Sensor System for Gliders provides essential information for glider navigation like

 - position,
 - attitude and heading AHRS,